 - Publish variations – This step will be marked as check when all the entries associated with the variations will be published.

-- Start experiment – To validate this step, go to your Kameleoon account and launch your experiment.
+- Start experiment – To validate this step: go to your Kameleoon account and use the manual toggle to turn the feature flag ON in the production environment.

 Programmatically handling the Kameleoon Container is something you only need to do once.
 Then, the code used to handle the Kameleoon Container can be reused every time you receive a Kameleoon Container entry from Contentful.